Mental Health Support Worker

 - Post-secondary education

-- Extensive knowledge of the Niagara Region and relevant community stakeholders
+- Extensive knowledge of the Niagara Region and skills in networking and creating community partnerships

 - Good understanding of the newcomer community and issues around integration

-- Ability to supervise and evaluate volunteers, and to organize and facilitate group sessions
+- Ability to organize and facilitate workshops, events and group sessions

 - Knowledge of communication, marketing and promotional strategies

 - Fluency in oral and written English; second language is an asset